You've probably heard that print is dead. But is it really, truly dead? Not at all.

 2. Anytime Fitness

-For distributed fitness brands like Anytime Fitness, it can be challenging to build loyalty in certain geographic regions, especially when there's an abundance of convenient, 24-hour access offerings for health-conscious locals.
+For distributed fitness brands like Anytime Fitness, it can be challenging to build loyalty in certain geographic regions, especially when convenient, 24-hour access offerings are abundant for health-conscious locals.
 Anytime Fitness gets plenty of press for their multi-channel approach to some pretty bold campaigns.
 Back in 2014, the brand targeted customers who historically felt alienated by gym advertising with their "get to a healthier place" ads that focused on "normal" people on television, digital, and print outlets.

 More recently, the brand got a little controversial press for a "F*#?
 Unfit!” campaign that was used to embolden consumers with in-gym advertising, outdoor print ads, and digital distribution.

 For hyper-local marketing, outdoor advertising still works.
-Research cites a number of benefits from using billboards, public transportation, and other outdoor signage; including, brand awareness and excitement around specific campaigns.
+Research cites several benefits of using billboards, public transportation, and other outdoor signage; including, brand awareness and excitement around specific campaigns.

 3. GNC